KofiSey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays all the lines in the file /etc.passwd that do not contain the pattern bin>README.md echo a script that displays all the lines in the file /etc.passwd that do not contain the pattern bin"
+display all of the file /etc/ssh/sshd_config starting with a letter